 Official Commencement Exercises are held once a year in June.
-Students completing course requirements at the close of summer, fall or winter quarter will receive diplomas at the succeeding Commencement.
 All responsibility for fulfilling the requirements for graduation rests with the individual student.

 Application for a Degree

 Application for a degree must be made at the Registrar's Office within the period indicated in the University calendar or other official publications.
 Candidates for a degree normally file applications during the quarter preceding their final registration.
 A receipt for the graduation fee must be presented to obtain the necessary application forms.